Debiased Front-Door Learners for Heterogeneous Effects: Experiments

 We assess the proposed estimators on synthetic scenarios where the true heterogeneous FD effect $\tau(C)$ is known.
 Fig.~\ref{fig:synthetic} reports the root mean squared error (RMSE; mean $\pm$ 95\% CI) of the plug-in baseline (FD-PI, $\widehat{\tau}_{\mathrm{PI}}$), the FD-DR learner, and the FD-R learner across four regimes.

-Panels~(a–b) vary the sample size $n$.
-Both FD-DR and FD-R consistently dominate FD-PI as $n$ grows.
+Panels~(a-b) vary the sample size $n$.
+In these simulations, FD-DR and FD-R have lower RMSE than FD-PI as $n$ grows.
 When no additional structural noise is introduced (panel~(a)), all estimators converge as expected, but the proposed FD-DR and FD-R learners achieve substantially lower error.
-When the nuisance functions are restricted to converge at the $n^{-1/4}$ rate (panel~(b)), FD-DR and FD-R still exhibit reliable convergence, demonstrating robustness to imperfect nuisance estimation, whereas the plug-in estimator converges much more slowly.
+When the simulation imposes nuisance perturbations at the $n^{-1/4}$ scale (panel~(b)), FD-DR and FD-R still exhibit reliable empirical convergence, consistent with the product-error and stage-error robustness predicted by the theory under its stated assumptions, whereas the plug-in estimator converges much more slowly.